INVESTOR TERMS AND CONDITIONS

 “Articles” means the articles of association of the Company concerned as adopted and in force from time to time.

-“Commitment” means the process executed by an Investor on the Site, by means of which they (i) confirm the amount they wish to invest in the Company; (ii) use the Payment Provider’s facility to commit such funds accordingly; (iii) authorise the payment to the Company upon completion of certain conditions; and (iv) authorise the Custodian to enter into the Investment Agreement.
+“Commitment” means the process executed by an Investor on the Site, by means of which they (i) confirm the amount they wish to invest in the Company; (ii) transfer the funds to the Pre-Closing Account; (iii) authorise the payment to the Company upon completion of certain conditions; and (iv) authorise the Custodian to enter into the Investment Agreement.

 “Company” means a private company limited by shares which is seeking to raise funds in whole or part through CC’s Site.